mendix/docs/content/refguide/published-rest-operation.md

 The operation path specifies the remainder of the location of the operation.
 You can leave it empty to use the location of the resource.

-You can use [path parameters](published-rest-path-parameters) to capture part of the location as a microflow parameter.
+You can use [path parameters](published-rest-path-parameters) to capture part of the location as a microflow parameter or as a parameter to the import mapping.
 Specify path parameters in the operation path between '{' and '}'.
-The microflow (see below) should have a parameter with the same name.
-Whatever is in the URL at the place of the path parameter will be passed to the microflow.
+Whatever is in the URL at the place of the path parameter will be passed to the microflow or the import mapping.

 The method and operation path determine [which operation gets executed for a given request URL](published-rest-routing).